 Causes of Casteism

 We know people from different castes live together in a society.
 It is a fact that there could be a probability of developing a sense of superiority in a particular group or class of people with a lack of proper ethical sensibility.

 Self-centric people often tend to rely on unfair things and try to create dominance over another class or group of people so that a fake impression is created in society.

 People belonging to minority castes are then exploited or oppressed by these self-treated superior classes.
 This exploitation gives birth to discrimination and social prejudice which is often referred to as casteism.

 - Increase in the Means of Transport and Communication

 Generally, different castes have their own customs, dress, food, and language, and this diversity reveals the difference between them.
 The problem starts when the people of each caste start giving too much importance to their own culture considering their own traditions to be paramount, actually, this is another main cause of casteism.
 Even in the modern era, incidents like casteism are seen very often in society.

-Initially, it was seen that the caste of the Brahmin clan was given topmost place, after that Kshatriya, Vaishya and then Shudra.
+Initially, it was seen that the caste of the Brahmin clan was given the topmost place, after that Kshatriya, Vaishya, and then Shudra.